 The MAX limiting value for temperature can be evaluated via the status output.
 This value is entered in the set temperature unit.

-After selecting the Temperature limit MAX function, press "", to display the following selection field
+After selecting the Temperature limit MAX function, press "Enter" to display the following selection field

 The current MAX limiting value will be displayed and can be changed by toggling the arrow keys.
 If the measured value falls below the limiting value, the "Alarm" status message will be displayed.
+Pressing the "Enter" key confirms the entry.